coryb08/livepinTask/README.md

 npm start

+-make sure npm pg is version 6.0.0 (npm pg -v)

 -navigate to localhost:3000/messages/new

--make sure npm pg is version 6.0.0

 -API keys for sendGrid and Twilio will have to be sent from me.